lalessan/comsocsci2023/docs/lectures.md

  * __Reading__: [Bit by Bit, sections 2.1 to 2.3](https://www.bitbybitbook.com/en/1st-ed/observing-behavior/observing-intro/) Read sections 2.1 to 2.3.
 The idea is for you to understand, in general terms, advantages and challenges of large observational datasets (a.k.a.
 Big Data) for social studies.

- [Week 3: Data 2 - Distribution in empirical data](https://nbviewer.org/github/lalessan/comsocsci2023/blob/master/lectures/Week3.ipynb) This week we will focus on two topics.
+ [Week 3: Data 2 - Distributions in empirical data](https://nbviewer.org/github/lalessan/comsocsci2023/blob/master/lectures/Week3.ipynb) This week we will focus on two topics.
 First, we will talk about how to effectively use _data visualization_ techniques as a tool to study analyse empirical data.
 Then, you will learn about heavy tailed distribution, which are common in many real-world social datasets.
 You will hear some theory and put things into practice through exercises.

   * __Reading__: [Power laws, Pareto distributions and Zipf’s law](https://www.cs.cornell.edu/courses/cs6241/2019sp/readings/Newman-2005-distributions.pdf) Read the introduction and skim through the rest of the article.